Internet Explorer for Mac: Internet Explorer 5 Macintosh Edition

 Another year later, on January 5, 2000, Microsoft announced a new version of Internet Explorer at the San Francisco Macworld Expo, Internet Explorer 5 Macintosh Edition which was released two months later on March 27, 2000.
 The Windows version of Internet Explorer 5 had been released a year earlier, but used the Trident layout engine.
 The Macintosh Edition introduced a new rendering engine called Tasman that was designed to be more compliant with emerging W3C standards such as HTML 4.0, CSS Level 1, DOM Level 1, and ECMAScript.
-It also introduced a number of features that were later added to other browsers such as complete support for the PNG image standard (which previous versions did not support at all), DOCTYPE switching, Text Zoom and XML source view.
-It also included an Auction Manager for tracking auctions in sites like eBay and an Internet Scrapbook to allow users to quickly and easily store and organize web content (for example an image or a piece of selected text).
-Preview releases of the browser included a feature called the MediaBar which integrated MP3 and internet radio playback, but this feature was dropped from the final version.
-The initial release was just for Mac OS 8 and Mac OS 9, however two months after that release on May 15 a Mac OS X version was released, bundled with the Mac OS X DP4 release handed out to developers at the 2000 Worldwide Developers Conference.
+It also introduced several features that were later added to other browsers, such as complete support for the PNG image standard (which previous versions did not support at all), DOCTYPE switching, Text Zoom, and XML source view.
+It also included an Auction Manager for tracking auctions on sites like eBay and an Internet Scrapbook to allow users to quickly and easily store and organize web content (for example, an image or a selected piece of text).
+Preview releases of the browser included a feature called the MediaBar, which integrated MP3 and internet radio playback, but this feature was dropped from the final version.
+The initial release was just for Mac OS 8 and Mac OS 9; however, two months after that release, on May 15, a Mac OS X version was released, bundled with the Mac OS X DP4 release handed out to developers at the 2000 Worldwide Developers Conference.
 The Mac OS X Public Beta included another preview of the Mac OS X version of IE. The release of Mac OS X 10.0 on March 24, 2001, included yet another preview of the Mac OS X version of IE 5.
 This was updated later, and the release of Mac OS X 10.1 on September 25, 2001, included the final version of Internet Explorer 5.1 for Mac OS X. IE 5.1 for Mac OS 8 and 9 was released on December 18, 2001.